jmooves/g0efilter/README.md

 ### DNS filtering behaviour

 * All IPs listed in the policy file bypass any redirection.
-* In DNS mode, traffic to port 53 is redirected to an internal DNS server that only resolves domains that match the policy.
-Non-policy domains simply fail to resolve, but direct IP connections are allowed (no default deny), so this mode can potentially be bypassed.
+* In DNS mode, traffic to port 53 is redirected to an internal DNS server that only resolves allowlisted domains.
+* Non-allowlisted domains receive NXDOMAIN responses (fail to resolve).
+* Direct IP connections bypass DNS filtering, so this mode offers less comprehensive protection than HTTPS mode.

 ### Dashboard container